Cradle of Rome: Reception

 Cradle of Rome was given a mixed reception by video game critics, and it received an aggregated score of 63% at Metacritic.
 IGN was disappointed with the game, noting that the game's manual did not adequately explain how the game worked.
 They also found that its electronic soundtrack did not fit the game's Roman theme.
 Their review gave the game a score of 5.9 of 10 and suggested that players purchase better alternatives such as The Quest Trio, stating, "It's another match-three game.
 There's nothing wrong with it, but it's been done better before."
 Game Informer gave it a 6.75 with the subheading "MORE LIKE CRADLE OF BORING" in Game Informer Issue 189 January 2009.

 Rome Puzzle

 Cradle of Rome was originally developed from an Awem Studios game by the name Rome Puzzle.
-This game was intended to be a casual game and many websites hosted and are currently the game as 'play online for free' - Rome Puzzle version.
+This game was intended to be casual and many websites hosted and are currently offering it as 'play online for free' - Rome Puzzle version.
 The Rome Puzzle version was developed and revamped before being published as Cradle of Rome by D3.